 The waltz, being a partner dance, was initially perceived as a provocation, and it caused moral outrage.
-The Vienna Congress (1814/15), meeting in the city to establish the new order in Europe following Napoleon’s campaigns, made it acceptable via the salons.
+The Vienna Congress (1814/15), meeting in the city to establish the new order in Europe following Napoleon's campaigns, made it socially acceptable in the salons.
 The political work was so lavishly accompanied by balls that it gave rise to the legendary saying “Der Kongress tanzt!” (“The congress is dancing!”).
 What the Congress was dancing to ultimately moved the world more than any of its decisions: the Viennese waltz was honoured as the king of dances.

 Evening fashion for ladies

 Joppich is the no. 1 address in Vienna for ball dresses.

 Dinner jackets and evening dresses for one night?
 Everything you need can be found at Kleiderverleih.